Film selection

 Film selection criteria

-The films presented at the Chamonix Film Festival were selected from over 150 submissions.
-A committee of audiovisual and mountain professionals chose 18 finalists.
+Films screened at the Chamonix Film Festival are selected from a large number of submissions.
+A team of film and mountain professionals choose our finalists.
 The film selection criteria reflect the festival’s DNA.

 -

-- The film should convey the values of the mountains: respect for the environment, brotherhood, commitment, solidarity, etc.
+- The story should convey mountain values: respect for the environment, teamwork, commitment, solidarity, etc.

-- The film should convey mountain culture, history and the heritage shared by all lovers of high altitudes.
+- The film should convey mountain culture, history and heritage.

-- The film must be lively, human and sensitive, appealing to the powerful emotions inherent in the mountains.
+- The story should aim to evoke the powerful emotions inherent to time spent in the mountains.

-- Mountaineering symbolises the original exploration of the mountains, but other non-mechanical sports (skiing, trekking, paragliding, trail running, etc.) now embody this spirit of exploration and adventure.
-They are welcome as long as they serve the narrative and the message.
+- Mountaineering is symbolic of mountain exploration, but other non-mechanical sports (skiing, trekking, paragliding, trail running) also embody this spirit of exploration and adventure and are welcome.

 Awards